Let the platform do the work

 Error and Access Logs

-The Error and Access Logs section of the SugarCloud Insights page gives administrators the ability to generate PHP error and access logs for their production instance of Sugar.
+The Error and Access Logs section, which is available under the Backups and Logs tab, gives administrators the ability to generate PHP error and access logs for their production instance of Sugar.
 Occasionally, you may encounter an error or unexpected behavior in Sugar such as the page not loading properly or customizations not behaving correctly.
 When issues such as these occur, the PHP error log can come in handy as it can provide information that may help in troubleshooting the issue.
 The Message column in the error log file will contain different types of messages (e.g., fatal, warnings, notices) summarizing the possible cause of the issue.

 Access logs can be used to examine HTTP requests to the instance and help provide useful information when troubleshooting third-party connectors.
-From the access log, you can view the API endpoints being called, the useragent making the request, the type of request (i.e., method), the response (i.e., status code), and the IP address of the HTTP request.
+From the access log, you can view the API endpoints being called, the user agent making the request, the type of request (i.e., method), the response (i.e., status code), and the IP address of the HTTP request.
 For example, if you have a lead generation integration on your website and testing indicates that leads are not being created in your Sugar instance, you can generate the access log and look for the IP address of your website to see if the HTTP requests from that website are successfully submitted to your instance.

 Note: The Sugar Support team already has access to the PHP error and access logs, so you will only need to provide the specific error or access log entry when working with them to troubleshoot an issue.